itsjafer/schwab-api/README.md

 * Get this setup on a VM or a cloud function
 * Randomize and humanize every click and input interaction
-* Set up the repo as a package
-* Replace playwright with actual reverse engineered API calls